crusader31/crusader31/README.md

-- 👋 Hi, I’m @crusader31
+- 👋 Hi, I’m Mohana Mythresh Vaishnav M R
 - 👀 I’m interested in data
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science and data analysis
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on data science and analytics projects
-- 📫 How to reach me
+- 📫 How to reach me mohanmythreshvaishnav@gmail.com

 <!---
 crusader31/crusader31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.